Algoma University: Algoma University College to Algoma University

 Construction began to further enhance the new site of Algoma University College.
 In 1989, the Arthur A. Wishart Library opened, followed by the opening of the George Leach Centre in 1992.
 Student residence buildings were constructed in 1995 and 2001, and later in 2012.
 In 2005, a $6 million technology wing was opened, which included state-of-the-art technology and computer labs, the 'Great West Life Amphitheatre' (a 250+ seat lecture hall), a new student centre, cafeteria, faculty offices, a bookstore and campus shop, and a new pub.
 During this time, academic programming also expanded tenfold, with many of Algoma University College's programs becoming four-year Bachelor of Arts and Bachelor of Science honours programs.

 On May 19, 2006, Algoma University College entered into a new relationship, which further entrenched its pre-existing relationship with First Nations people.
 Algoma University College and Shingwauk Education Trust (SET) / Shingwauk Kinoomaage Gamig (SKG) signed the Covenant, which demonstrated the two parties' agreement to work together alongside each other in the pursuit of their goals to provide quality education to Anishinaabe students and students of all cultural backgrounds.

 Algoma's independence from Laurentian University was first proposed in 1994.
 The original proposal would have seen the school renamed Shingwauk University, but it was not ultimately pursued by the MTCU.
 On May 31, 2007, the government of Ontario announced that it would introduce legislation to charter Algoma University College as a fully independent university.
 After the government passed the Algoma University Act, it was given royal assent by David Onley, the Lieutenant Governor of Ontario, on June 18, 2008.
 On July 13, 2009, Algoma University conferred its first degrees as an independent university, with 60 students earning Algoma University degrees.

 In 2013 Algoma hired Myles McLellan as a law professor.
-McLellan, who had been disbarred in 2009, and served jail time starting in 2010 for a 22-month fraud sentence, taught at the college until 2021.
+McLellan had been disbarred by the Law Society in 2009 and was subsequently convicted of mortgage fraud, serving a 22-month sentence.
+He taught at the college until 2021, during which time he completed his Ph.D. on wrongful conviction law and published Compensation for Wrongful Convictions in Canada.
+Having experienced the humiliation of incarceration, he became a strong advocate for the wrongfully convicted, most notably as founding editor of the Wrongful Conviction Law Review based at the University of Alberta, and executive director of Miscarriage of Justice Canada (MJC), which represents persons who claim to have been wrongfully convicted.

+In 2021, Algoma began examining the campus for unmarked graves from the time as the Shingwauk Indian Residential School.
+Three months later a search was undertaken.
+Federal government officials refused to release names that would allow the identification of deceased children.
+In 2023, questions still remained as to the number of graves underneath the campus.